AG7GN/networking/hamwan-arden-home-README.md

 This document describes one way to have your home network and Internet service peacefully coexist with AREDN and HamWAN networks.
 If you have HamWAN or AREDN or both networks and want to connect them together in a reasonably safe way, this document is for you.

 We will be introducing a new "brain" into your home network - a routing device that will manage security, IP addresses and routing between the Internet, your home network, HamWAN and AREDN.
-This device is the Ubiquiti [Ubiquiti ER-X router](https://www.ui.com/edgemax/edgerouter-x/).
+This device is the [Ubiquiti ER-X router](https://www.ui.com/edgemax/edgerouter-x/).

 ## Disclaimer